baudoin/amicus/README.md

-# Amicus: your expert toolkit for rapid web prototyping
+# Sparticus (Amicus without Haml): your expert toolkit for rapid web prototyping

+Disclosure: This is my fork of the awesome [Amicus](https://github.com/nathos/amicus) Middleman starter template.
+Amicus uses HAML which is great but personally I like to write standard markup as I continue to learn and work with Middleman so I rewrote the layout and index files.
+Info below is roughly a direct copy of the [Amicus Readme](https://github.com/nathos/amicus#readme).

 ## What is it?